What to Wear in Morocco:

 🕌 Imperial Cities: Marrakech, Fes, Meknes, Rabat

 These are Morocco’s cultural heartlands — ancient medinas, historic mosques, and a strong sense of traditional identity.
-This is where modesty matters most.
-Women should keep shoulders and knees covered at all times when outside the riad or hotel.
+This is where the Morocco dress code matters most.
+Women should keep shoulders and knees covered at all times outside the riad.
 Men should opt for long trousers.
 Breathable cotton or linen is your best friend here, as the summer heat in Marrakech can be intense.

 🏔️ Atlas Mountains & Berber Villages

-If you are trekking in the High Atlas or visiting traditional Berber communities, conservative dress is even more important out of genuine respect for local customs.
+If you are trekking in the High Atlas or visiting Berber communities, conservative dress is even more important out of genuine respect.
 You will also need to layer: mountain temperatures can drop sharply after sunset even in summer.
 Pack a quality fleece, a windproof outer layer, and moisture-wicking base layers for serious hiking days.

 🌊 Coastal Cities: Agadir, Essaouira, Tangier, El Jadida

 Morocco’s Atlantic coast is noticeably more relaxed.
-In beach resort areas and the more international zones of Agadir, swimwear is perfectly acceptable on the beach.
-Shorts and short sleeves are widely worn by tourists and younger locals alike.
-That said, once you step away from the beach front into local neighbourhoods or markets, it is worth covering up a little more.
+In beach resort areas, swimwear is perfectly acceptable on the beach.
+Shorts and short sleeves are widely worn by tourists and younger locals.
+That said, once you step away from the beachfront into local neighbourhoods or markets, covering up a little more is always appreciated.

 🏜️ Sahara Desert: Merzouga & Zagora

 The desert calls for a specific strategy.
 Days can be scorchingly hot, but nights — especially on overnight camel treks — are surprisingly cold.
 A loose, long-sleeved linen shirt protects against sun and sand while keeping you cool.
 Pack a warm layer for the evenings.
-A cotton tagelmust (desert wrap) is not just a style choice — it is genuinely effective protection against sandstorms and harsh wind.
+A cotton tagelmust (desert wrap) is genuine protection against sandstorms and harsh wind, not just a style choice.

-The season you travel in fundamentally changes what to pack for Morocco.
-The country’s climate varies enormously — from Mediterranean and Atlantic coasts to high Alpine peaks and sub-Saharan desert.
-Here’s a quick seasonal breakdown:
+The season you travel in fundamentally changes your Morocco packing list.
+The country’s climate varies enormously — from Mediterranean coasts to high Alpine peaks to sub-Saharan desert.
+Here is a full seasonal breakdown:

 | Season | Typical Temps | What to Prioritise | Key Extras |